-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2017.
-Include early decision, early action, and students who began studies during summer in this cohort.
-Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were
+- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for ٠ admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Admitted applicants should include wait-listed students who were subsequently offered admission.

-Subsequently offered admission.
-C1 Total first-time, first-year (freshman) men who applied 17268 C1 Total first-time, first-year (freshman) women who applied 18045
+Total first-time, first-year (freshman) men who applied 17,200 Total first-time, first-year (freshman) women who applied 19,883 Total first-time, first-year (freshman) men who were admitted 8,551 Total first-time, first-year (freshman) women who were admitted 9,587 Total full-time, first-time, first-year (freshman) men who enrolled 1,719 Total part-time, first-time, first-year (freshman) men who enrolled 10 Total full-time, first-time, first-year (freshman) women who enrolled 1,587 Total part-time, first-time, first-year (freshman) women who enrolled 6

-C1 Total first-time, first-year (freshman) men who were admitted 7196 C1 Total first-time, first-year (freshman) women who were admitted 7703
+C2 Freshman wait-listed students

-C1 Total full-time, first-time, first-year (freshman) men who enrolled 1691 C1 Total part-time, first-time, first-year (freshman) men who enrolled 4
+Students who met admission requirements but whose final admission was contingent on space availability

-C1 Total full-time, first-time, first-year (freshman) women who enrolled 1469 C1 Total part-time, first-time, first-year (freshman) women who enrolled 3
+Do you have a policy of placing students on a waiting list?

-C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+If yes, please answer the questions below for Fall 2020 admissions:

-Yes No C2 Do you have a policy of placing students on a waiting list? Χ C2 If yes, please answer the questions below for Fall 2017 admissions: • • C2 Number of qualified applicants offered a place on waiting list 3778 C2 Number accepting a place on the waiting list 1697 C2 Number of wait-listed students admitted 68 Yes No C2 Is your waiting list ranked? Χ C2 If yes, do you release that information to students?
-C2 Do you release that information to school counselors?
+WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: 4,913 Number accepting a place on the waiting list: 2,822 Number of wait-listed students admitted: 1,411 s your waiting list ranked?
+Yes No If yes, do you release that information to students? Х Do you release that information to school counselors?